srashmi032/Data-Science/README.md

 8.This joblib model can be used for predicting the price based on input features

 Results of various models are included in a text file.

+Next Step: Create a web application using Django framework that used the above model in backend.
+This application takes features as input and give the user predicted price